Central Tri-State Tollway (I-294) Project

 Project Overview

 The Central Tri-State Tollway (I-294) is being reconstructed and widened from Balmoral Avenue to 95th Street to provide congestion relief, reconstruct old infrastructure to meet current and future transportation demand and address regional needs.
-The project is scheduled from 2018 through 2026.
 This 22-mile corridor serves more than 300,000 vehicles daily.
-The $4 billion project is scheduled from 2018 through 2026.
+The $4 billion project is scheduled from 2018 through 2027.

 The Illinois Tollway has undertaken a detailed planning and refinement process to develop design and construction plans for the Central Tri-State Tollway Project.
 Major components of the project include reconfiguring the I-290/I-88 Interchange at I-294, rebuilding the Mile Long Bridge and the BNSF Railway Bridge, as well as integrating Flex Lanes and SmartRoad technology.